Humboldt-WI/blog/content/research/applied_predictive_modeling_19/Multiple_Treatments_Uplift.md

 ## Training Duration

 Even though predictive performance is the focus of this evaluation we also wanted to look at how well our approaches scaled in terms of training duration.
 The are 3 factors we looked at which will influence performance: number of observations, number of covariates and number of treatments.
 The causal forest consists of 100 trees and randomly selects 3 covariates for each tree.
 The forest on the basis of the Rzp-tree is not in the comparison.
 This is due to the fact, that its training duration was up to 10 times the one of the base tree.
-Therefore it was omitted for readablity of the graphs.
+Therefore it was omitted for readability of the graphs.
 It is important to note that parallelization is not implemented yet, which could reduce the training duration significantly. </br>
 The figures below show a comparison of our models.</br>
 </br>